 The friendliness and commitment of the faculty and staff.
 Every person there, including community members were excited to be a part of this new campus.
 My interviewers were very kind and laid back and made sure I wasn't nervous.
 I very much enjoyed my interview.

-Applicants commonly expressed concerns about the length of the interview process, the small campus size, reliance on distance learning from another campus, lack of faculty presence, rural location, and limited diversity.
-Suggestions included reducing downtime, improving campus facilities, increasing interview time, and enhancing the food quality.
+Applicants commonly expressed concerns about the lengthy interview process, the small campus size, the heavy reliance on distance learning from another campus, and potential discomfort with the rural location or lack of support for certain student groups.
+Suggestions included shortening the interview day, improving campus facilities, providing more on-site faculty, and addressing concerns about online learning and campus diversity.

 It was extremely long - which is fine, but there was a section of coming up with a group name that didn't make sense to me at all.